Published: 13 November 2023

 FinOps has emerged as the management discipline for organizations looking to optimize costs using best practices designed to maximize returns on cloud investments.

 Adopting FinOps requires a cultural shift within an organization that facilitates communication and collaboration between previously disparate teams.
-Crucially, it also calls for engineers and product owners to take responsibility for their cloud spend, treating cost as they would any other efficiency metric.
+Crucially, it also calls for engineers and product owners to take responsibility for their cloud expenditure, treating cost as they would any other efficiency metric.
 To empower engineering teams in this endeavor, and render a FinOps model effective, IT, finance and business teams must work together.
-They can receive guidance from a centralized FinOps team.
+In some cases they receive guidance from a centralized FinOps team.
 Together, they can establish cloud cost management controls that account for licensing constraints and do not negatively impact performance.
 FinOps practices must also not hamper product innovation or release velocity.

 Let’s explore the phases of the FinOps journey: